Jmkcjrwrd/WHSTechNotes/journal.md

 # December 1, 2025
 A Drone Programmer develops the code for autonomous flight, navigation (like pathfinding with Python/C++), and task execution, requiring a Computer Science degree or related field, certifications like the Part 107 license for commercial ops, and salaries often range from $70k-$100k+ in the US, making it a tech-heavy, growing career, especially with the rise of local drone services like those emerging in San Antonio.
 # December 8, 2025
+Self-driving cars struggle with school buses due to complex, dynamic human cues and sensor confusion (shadows, bus shape) vs. just a red light
+ # December 15, 2025
+ im travleinging to longview to see family for christmas.